75+ Solutions for Common Backyard Birdwatching Problems

 - Squirrels love sunflower seeds, so feed the birds other seeds, such as safflower and nyjer.

-How can I deter bears from invading my feeders?
+How can I deter bears and raccoons from invading my feeders?

 - Hang the bird feeders high above the reach of bears.
 Birds can fly to the feeders, but the bears will have to reach for them.